 Many quilts are larger than the frame's hoop.
-Therefore, you must break up the quilt into zones that you fully quilt before you move the quilt to a different section.
+Therefore, you must create zones on the quilt that you fully quilt before you move the quilt to a different section.
 The following image is an example of how you might set up the zones on your quilt.